notofonts/noto-docs/src/descriptions/NotoSansTaiViet.md

-Noto Sans Tai Viet is a sanserif design for texts in the Tai Viet script.
+Noto Sans Tai Viet is a sans serif design for texts in the Tai Viet script.
 It has multiple weights, contains 83 glyphs, and supports 82 characters.